-This area focuses on the determinants of both unintended and expected effects of drugs, vaccines, biologics, medical procedures, and medical devices.
-Patterns of utilization, cost-benefit and risk-benefit analyses, and investigation of the distribution of diseases possibly amenable to medical intervention represent important secondary themes.
-Courses cover such areas as pharmacoepidemiology, comparative effectiveness, clinical trials, drug regulatory affairs, decision analysis, and health services research.
-Students have the opportunity to participate in ongoing research projects and to attend courses and congresses outside the school.
-They are encouraged to undertake internships in regulatory agencies or pharmaceutical and biotechnology companies.
+Pharmacoepidemiology studies the determinants of both intended and unintended effects of drugs, vaccines, biologics, medical procedures, and medical devices.
+Important secondary themes include patterns of utilization and adherence, safety signal detection, comparative effectiveness, and cost-benefit and benefit-risk analyses.
+Training in the Program in Pharmacoepidemiology focuses on the application of pharmacoepidemiologic design and analysis methods and causal thinking to address important clinical questions in real-world data.
+Courses cover such areas as pharmacoepidemiology, database analytics, propensity scores, comparative effectiveness, clinical trials, decision sciences, and health services research.
+Students have the opportunity to participate in ongoing research projects with associated faculty.
+Students are also encouraged to engage with the broader field of pharmacoepidemiology outside the school and to undertake internships in regulatory agencies or pharmaceutical and biotechnology companies.